subh-775/Artistic-Prompt-AI/README.md

 ## ⚙️ Approach

 ### 1. **🎥 Image Generation**
-We use the **[black-forest-labs/FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev)** model for **image generation**.
+We will use **[black-forest-labs/FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev)** model for **image generation**.
 This serves as the foundation for creating visually stunning movie poster-like images.

 ### 2. **🔧 Conditional Image Control**
 To control the image parameters (such as Resolution, Strength, DDIM sampling, seed, etc.), we use the **[lllyasviel/ControlNet](https://github.com/lllyasviel/ControlNet)** framework.
 ControlNet ensures that the AI understands the layout constraints required for text placement.